LacusSolutions/br-utils-js/packages/br-utils/README.md

 // ES Module syntax:
 import brUtils from 'br-utils'
-// or get the specific function with ES tree-shaking: import { cpfUtils, cnpjUtils } from 'br-utils'
+// or get the specific function with ES tree-shaking: import { cpf as cpfUtils, cnpj as cnpjUtils } from 'br-utils'
 ```

 or import it through your HTML file, using CDN: